YosysHQ/yosys/docs/source/appendix/auxprogs.rst

 yosys-filterlib
 ---------------

-.. todo:: how does a filterlib rules-file work?  is this still supported?
+.. todo:: how does a filterlib rules-file work?

 The ``yosys-filterlib`` tool is a small utility that can be used to strip or extract information from a Liberty file.
 This can be useful for removing